-- 1 1/4 cup arborio or carnaroli rice
+- 1 1/4 cups carnaroli rice

-- 4 cups chicken stock; warmed (or vegetable stock)
+- 4 1/2 cups chicken stock (VEGAN- veggie stock)

 - 1/2 cup fresh or frozen peas

-- truffle powder or fresh truffle
+- dehydrated truffle powder

-- Heat a couple of tablespoons of olive oil in a saucepan and then add arborio or carnaroli rice.
+- Add the carnaroli to the pan.
 Stir until all the rice is coated with oil and the rice is warmed up.

 - Before your last stock addition, add the frozen peas.

-- As your risotto has reached the preferred texture, remove from heat and stir in the grana padano.
+- As your risotto has reached the preferred texture, remove from heat and stir in the Grana Padano.